magentaqin/dotsby-docs/overview/introduction.md

-# dotsby
+# Dotsby
 Dotsby is a document generator service tailored for api docs.
 It helps you deploy API docs in seconds.

 ## Features

 * Generate local files to document website.
 * Support both markdown files and standard raml 1.0 files.
 * Support 3 modes: edit, preview and publish.
 (Currently, only support publish mode.)
 * Support Server-side rendering  in publish mode.